open-contracting-partnership/lift.open-contracting.org/README.md

 That's it–the site should be installed locally.

 - `npm run start` launches a local version at localhost:8000.
+This script run in the background to watch for changes an live reload the site until you end the script.
+To end it press `control` + `c`.
 - `npm run build` builds all static HTML files

 ## Site Pages